List of Jane the Virgin characters: Rose Solano

-Regan's casting was announced in August 2014.
-Rohm's casting was announced in November 2016.

 Emilio Solano

 Emilio Solano (portrayed by Carlo Rota, season 1) is Rafael's adoptive father and Luisa's biological father.
-Always disappointed in Rafael, he owns the Marbella and was married to Rose before she drowned him in cement.
+He owns the Marbella.

 Magda Anděl

 Magda Anděl (portrayed by Priscilla Barnes) is Petra's scheming mother who fakes paralysis.
 She pushes Alba down a flight of stairs and kills Ivan, winding up arrested on both occasions.
-She later uses her other daughter Anežka to get revenge against Petra, though this doesn't go as planned.
-She's released from prison in the fourth season for unknown reasons.
-In Season 5, she loses her leg in a car crash, and moves to Siberia, but not before telling Petra she has a triplet sibling.
-Petra does not believe Magda, but it is revealed Magda was telling the truth, and Petra has a triplet brother named Pyotr.

 Lina Santillan

 Lina Santillan (portrayed by Diane Guerrero) is Jane's best friend and co-worker at the Marbella.
-Despite Lina having moved to New York and having married someone, the two remain close, and Lina serves as the maid of honor at both of Jane's weddings.
-She reveals that she is pregnant in the series finale.
+Despite Lina having moved to New York and having married someone, the two remain close.

 Nadine Hanson

 Nadine Hanson (portrayed by Azie Tesfai, seasons 1–2) is Michael's partner who turns out to be working for Sin Rostro.
-She's shot dead in the second season.

-Tesfai's casting was announced in August 2014.

 Frankie and Luca

 Frankie (portrayed by Camille Collard, season 1) and Luca (portrayed by Brian Dare, seasons 1, 2, 4) are Jane's friends who worked at the Marbella.
-Jane and Frankie have a falling out when Frankie gets fired and Jane does nothing to stop it.
-They've yet to make up.
-Luca is homosexual.

 Lachlan Moore

 Lachlan Moore (portrayed by Michael Rady, seasons 1–2) is Rafael's rival and Petra's former fiancé.
-She leaves Lachlan for Rafael.

-Rady's casting was announced in August 2014.